 If you’re looking for small beautiful towns with fantastic views and fun activities, then North Georgia is where you want to be.
 The state is filled with interesting spots to visit.
 However, more than a few of these are located in the northern part of the state.

-Whether you want to take a romantic getaway to the mountains, visit some local wineries, or enjoy some fun activities with the whole family, North GA has you covered.
+Whether you want to take a romantic getaway to the mountains, visit some local wineries, or enjoy some go camping with the whole family, North GA has you covered.

 Fortunately, we’ve done the hard work for you.
 Here’s our list of the small towns in North GA that you should definitely add to your travel bucket list.